-Doing some due diligence before you choose a symbol is especially important if you run an international nonprofit.
+Doing some due diligence before you choose a symbol is significant if you run an international nonprofit.

 Choosing multiple symbols for your brand identity can have its pitfalls.
 You don’t want to choose symbols that have conflicting or unexpected ideas.

-Symbols can be combined in very powerful ways, but research is again your best protection against unfortunate combinations.
+Symbols can be combined in compelling ways, but research is again your best protection against unfortunate combinations.

 Ultimately you want your brand identity to have a unified message, and whatever symbols you choose should help and not hinder this.